coding-to-music/TodoApp-supabase/README.md

 index.js

-Let's understand the deleteHandler method first.
+Let's understand the `deleteHandler` method first.
 In this method we use the Supabase client to delete a record from the todos table.
-Once it's successfully deleted, we use the filter method to remove the todo from our local state.
+Once it's successfully deleted, we use the `filter` method to remove the todo from our local state.

-For the useEffect which has the todoListener we add an if condition based on an event type.
-We don't want to do anything on the DELETE event as we are updating the local state in deleteHandler.
+For the `useEffect` which has the `todoListener` we add an if condition based on an event type.
+We don't want to do anything on the `DELETE` event as we are updating the local state in `deleteHandler`.

 Go to http://localhost:3000 and you'll see the following view:

 ![Click the Delete button and you'll see that the todo is gone from our todos view.](https://github.com/coding-to-music/TodoApp-supabase/blob/main/images/Screenshot-2021-11-07-at-1.37.34-PM.png?raw=true "Click the Delete button and you'll see that the todo is gone from our todos view.")

-Click the Delete button and you'll see that the todo is gone from our todos view.
+Click the `Delete` button and you'll see that the todo is gone from our todos view.

 With this we have completed our TODO CRUD operation flow.